top of page

 • Trees: Pine, Spruce, Some types of fir trees

-• IF YOU USE MANURES IN YOUR GARDEN/FARM: When an animal, such as a horse or cow, consumes feedstock that has been sprayed with a persistent herbicide, the herbicide does not break down within the animal's digestive system.
-The vast majority (>95%) of the herbicide travels through the animal's digestive system, exiting their system mixed in their manure and urine.
-The manure can possibly retain this herbicide for up to several years; some resources cited sustainability as long as 4 to 6 years.
-Unfortunately, this herbicide cannot be simply leached out of the manure or out of the soil on which the herbicide was originally sprayed.
+• If you use MANURES in your garden/farm: When an animal consumes feedstock that has been sprayed with a persistent herbicide, the herbicide does not break down within the animal’s digestive system.
+The vast majority (>95%) of the herbicide travels through the animal’s digestive system, exiting their system -- mixed in their manure and urine.
+The manure can possibly retain this herbicide for up to several years; some resources cited sustainability as long as 6 years.
+Unfortunately, this herbicide cannot be simply leached out of this manure or out of the soil on which the herbicide was originally sprayed.

-• The EPA has not outlawed persistent herbicides because they have not been shown to harm humans or animals.
-But due to the non-lethal side effects that need to be taken into account, each U.S. state has the power to choose how they wish to direct/mandate the use of persistent herbicides in their state.
-All states handle these products differently, but most states do require that the manufacturer put a notice within the product's "Directions for Use" that the manure from animals that consume the affected feedstock NOT BE USED FOR COMPOST.
-However, given that most printed "Directions for Use" included with herbicides can be many pages long in very fine print, it may be doubtful that a significant number of end users will be aware of this restriction.
+• The EPA has not outlawed persistent herbicides because they have been shown to not harm humans or animals.
+But given there are non-lethal side effects that need to be taken into account, each U.S. state has the power to choose how they wish to direct/mandate the use of persistent herbicides in their state.
+All states handle these products differently, but most states do require that the manufacturer put a notice within the product’s “Directions for Use” that the manure from animals that consume the affected feedstock NOT BE USED FOR COMPOST.
+However, given that most printed directions included with herbicides can be many pages long and in very fine print, it is doubtful that many end users will be aware of this restriction.

-• It is extremely difficult for an organic grower/gardener to verify that either (1) the hay/straw they use in their garden (say, for mulch) or (2) the manure they will be applying as compost has or has not been exposed to a persistent herbicide.
+• It is extremely difficult for an grower/gardener to verify that either (1) the hay/straw they use in their garden (say, for mulch) or (2) the manure they will be applying as compost, has or has not been exposed to a persistent herbicide.

-• Laboratory testing for these persistent herbicides in feedstocks, compost material using these feedstocks or manures is available, but can require weeks for turnaround as well as cost in the hundreds of dollars per sample.
+• Laboratory testing for these persistent herbicides in feedstocks, manures, or compost using these feedstocks is available, but can require weeks for turnaround as well as cost in the hundreds of dollars per sample.

-• The plants that are sensitive to these persistent herbicides can be negatively impacted by concentrations of these herbicides as minuscule as two parts per billion!
+• The plants that are sensitive to these persistent herbicides can be negatively impacted by concentrations of these herbicides in the soil as minuscule as 8 parts per billion!

 What You Can Do to Protect your Garden

-• Use manure from animals that are fed feedstocks not treated with persistent herbicides.
+• Use manure only from animals that are fed feedstocks not treated with persistent herbicides.
+(This can be very difficult to determine.)

 • Test all compost, mulch, or manure before applying to your garden.
-This can be accomplished by growing bean or pea seeds in samples of the material under scrutiny.
-Test enough samples to adequately represent the materials you are concerned about.
-See Implementing a Plant Growth Testing Program, U.S. Composting Council, 2015.
+While not particularly scientific, this can be accomplished by growing bean or pea seeds in samples of the material under scrutiny.
+Test enough samples to adequately represent the material you are concerned about.
+See Implementing a Plant Growth Testing Program, the U.S. Composting Council, 2015.

 References